Archhna-Kushwaha/Archhna-Kushwahaa/README.md

 - 🌐 LinkedIn: [linkedin.com/in/archana-kushwaha-526a1b30](https://linkedin.com/in/archana-kushwaha-526a1b30)
 - 💡 Always happy to connect, collaborate, and grow in the field of data analytics!
+-  “Open to freelancing, collaborations, or entry-level data roles!”

 ---